svey/svey.io/README.md

 ## Acknowledgments

-Thanks to Geoff Graham for the guide on CSS animations.
+Rachel Smith for the animation demo.
+For more info see: https://rachsmith.com/